Photo and zoomed in version from Italy, Canon 30D, ISO 1600, no flash...

 The things I don't like about flash:

-- They tell everyone that you've taken a photo and make the photographer more obvious rather than being unnoticed in the background.
+- Flash guns going off can be off-putting to the competitors.- They tell everyone that you've taken a photo and make the photographer more obvious rather than being unnoticed in the background.

 - They can give an artificial/non-natural look to the image.